-The school uses a manual registration system which is closely monitored.
+The school uses an electronic registration system through iSAMS which is closely monitored.
 This enables the school to record, report and monitor pupil attendance and absence.

 Maintaining records and reporting to the authorities

 The school's attendance register is monitored daily and records are retained for three years after the end of the school year in question.
 There is no longer a requirement for independent schools to return absence data to the DfE.